John Frankenheimer: Television's "Golden Age": 1953–1960

 Frankenheimer was picked up as assistant to director Sidney Lumet's for CBS's historical dramatization series You Are There, and further on Charles Russell's Danger and Edward R. Murrow's Person to Person.
 In late 1954 Frankenheimer replaced Lumet as director on You Are There and Danger under a five-year contract (with a studio standard option to terminate a director with a two-week notice).
 Frankenheimer's directorial début was The Plot Against King Solomon (1954), a critical success.

 Throughout the 1950s he directed over 140 episodes of shows like Playhouse 90 and Climax! under the auspices of CBS executive Hubbell Robinson and producer Martin Manulis.
-These included outstanding adaptations of works by Shakespeare, Eugene O'Neill, F. Scott Fitzgerald, Ernest Hemingway and Arthur Miller.
+These included well-regarded adaptations of works by Shakespeare, Eugene O'Neill, F. Scott Fitzgerald, Ernest Hemingway and Arthur Miller.
 Leading actors and actresses from film and stage starred in these live productions, among them Ingrid Bergman, John Gielgud, Mickey Rooney, Geraldine Page and Jack Lemmon.
 Frankenheimer is widely considered a preeminent figure in the so-called "Golden Age of Television".

 Film historian Stephen Bowie offers this appraisal of Frankenheimer's legacy from the "Golden Age" of television:

 Along with Sidney Lumet, John Frankenheimer was the major director to emerge from and be influenced by the aesthetics of live television drama, which flourished briefly in the US ...
 Frankenheimer's later fame, and his oft-repeated nostalgia for live television, have designated him as the quintessential exponent of the form: this is a crucial misconception.
 The aesthetics of live television were defined by their temporal and spatial limitations: all that could be shown was what could be physically created within an hour or half-hour and photographed within the confines of a small space [emphasizing] cramped blue-collar settings ("kitchen drama") because these were the most easily staged for live broadcast ... [though] perfectly suited to this world of emotional intimacy and physical claustrophobia, Frankenheimer reacted instinctively against it.
 He sought material and visual strategies that expanded the boundaries of what could be done in live television ...
 As the live TV director who took the medium in an explicitly cinematic direction, Frankenheimer was actually the least typical.